toverainc/willow-autocorrect/README.md

 If the intent isn't matched and WAC doesn't have a prior successful intent match we don't do anything other than return "Sorry, I don't know that command".
 This is what you have today.

-Autolearn is a lifelong learner - even as you add entities, change their names, etc.
+Autolearn is a lifelong learner - even as you add entities, change their names, speak differently, etc.

 ### Operational Flow